Stop warnings printing

 Topic/Source: Pennsylvania Spatial Data Access (PASDA) is Pennsylvania’s official public access open geospatial data portal (1).

-Their are 2466 rows with 15 columns.
+There are 2466 rows with 15 columns.
 However I will only be using 7 of those columns in my analysis.
-I think some missing data would be where the appalachain trail goes through pennsylvania and some other trails that cross state borders.
+I think some missing data would be where the Appalachain trail goes through pennsylvania and some other trails that cross state borders.
 The initial map I have of the area kind of shows this but if you had no knowledge of this area you wouldn’t know why that pattern was there.

-Reading in Data
+Reading in Data Link to heading

 data <-read.csv("ExplorePAtrails_WP201703.csv")

-Data & Spatial Wrangling
+Data & Spatial Wrangling Link to heading

 df <- subset(data, select = -c(NAME02, NAME03,ADA_ACCESS,ACCT_ID,COMMENTS,SUBTYPE_CO,LAT,LNG))